How to invest in your 60s

 Consider an investment platform

-If you’re looking to invest, there are various online platforms, including those which allow investments from as little as £25 a month.
+If you’re looking to invest, there are various online platforms that offer access to a broad range of UK and overseas investments (like shares, funds and ETFs) from as little as £25 a month.

 Investing before retirement